RSVP & Attendance

 - Attendance rate (percentage)

-- Breakdown by status (present, absent, excused, late)
+- Breakdown by status (present, no-show, excused, late)

 This is useful for conversations about commitment, playing time decisions, and recognizing players who show up consistently.